abikirkham/girls-get-tattoos/README.md

 ## Functionality and Features
 - [Stripe](https://dashboard.stripe.com/): This project uses Stripe for secure payment processing, enabling seamless and reliable transactions with industry-leading security standards.
 - [Stripe Testing](https://docs.stripe.com/testing): These test cards were a neccessity for testing my fuctionality.
+- [Like count implementation](https://dev.to/radualexandrub/how-to-add-like-unlike-button-to-your-django-blog-5gkg): Incorporated a like/unlike feature for posts, enabling user interaction and engagement.

 ### Technical Documentation and References
 - [Django Documentation](https://docs.djangoproject.com/en/5.0/topics/http/views/): Consulted extensively for understanding and implementing various Django views.